KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 User requirements can be gathered from subject-matter experts or prospective users of the knowledge graph.
 Formulate the user requirements as CQs [@Gruninger1994].
 CQs are analytical questions that the target knowledge graph is expected to answer.
-In order to avoid misinterpretation, they can be reviewed with those who expressed the requirements the CQs capture.
+In order to avoid misinterpretation, they should be reviewed by those who expressed the requirements the CQs capture.

 2. Analyze the CQs to extract terms and relations.
 CQs can be analyzed using the linguistic notion of presupposition, which can be defined as *"a condition that must be met for a linguistic expression to have a denotation"* [@Ren2014].